stevenbubu/RACH-capacity/README.md

-# RACH capacity simulate v1.0
+# RACH capacity simulate v2.0

-* For paper "**A Dynamic Backoff Window Scheme for Machine-type Communications in Cyber-physical Systems**"
+* For paper "**Estimation and Adaptation for Bursty LTE Random Access**"